Director of Business Intelligence and Data Governance, Aldo Group

 She serves on the special panel on data science interviewing and is a co-founding member of Stddev (Standard Deviation), Airbnb's employee resource group for Underrepresented Minorities in technical fields.
 Theresa is passionate about extending technology access for everyone and finding mission driven companies that can have an outsized impact on the world.

-Nathan Kollett is a Senior Manager within the Analytics group at Wayfair.
-In this role, Nathan has facilitated the rollout of multiple self-service BI solutions and works with stakeholders in Wayfair’s Product organization every day to enable them to make data-informed decisions about the features and design of Wayfair's websites.
+Nathan Kollett is a Senior Product Manager within the Analytics group at Wayfair.
+In this role, Nathan has facilitated the roll out of multiple self-service BI solutions and works with stakeholders all across the business every day to develop technology that enables them to make data-informed decisions related to their functions within Wayfair.

 Professor Thomas W. Malone